ikuzmych02/portfolio/README.md

 ## Proximity Sensor
   In this branch, I have the code and freeRTOS drivers for Arduino which we utilized to build a fail-safe proximity sensor system for construction workers who work in     the dark.
 We utilized task creation and a pre-emptive scheduler to assign task priorities and build our task schedule.

+## Rational Number Calculator
+  This branch contains C++ code for a rational number calculator.